 Like all other states, Florida limits the amount of time you have to take legal action after an accident.
-This statute of limitations is four years in most Uber and Lyft accident cases.
-You’ll have four years from the date of the Lyft crash to file a personal injury lawsuit.
+This statute of limitations is two years in most Uber and Lyft accident cases.
+You’ll have two years from the date of the Lyft crash to file a personal injury lawsuit.

-Contact Miami Lyft Accident Lawyer for a Free Consultation
+Contact a Miami Lyft Accident Lawyer for a Free Consultation

 Your financial recovery can make a world of difference after a serious accident.
 If you or a loved one were injured, reach out for legal advice today.
-An experienced Miami Lyft accident lawyer at Shaked Law Firm is ready to help you understand your legal rights and options.
+An experienced Miami Lyft accident lawyer at Shaked Law Personal Injury Lawyers is ready to help you understand your legal rights and options.
 Best of all, your consultation is 100% free of charge.

 Our personal injury law firm in Miami, FL also provides: